 A best kept FLORIDA estate planning secret 🦩

-HOW THE LADY BIRD DEED WORKS
+LADY BIRD DEED FAQS

 With a Lady Bird Deed, the owner of the property referred to as the “Life Tenant,” retains complete control over the property during his or her lifetime.